sarfarazit08/CodeRepo/Bitcoin/An Introduction to Hyperledger Technologies.md

 These benefits are valued by leaders across many industries, including technology, finance, healthcare, supply chain, and automotive, among several others.

 Hyperledger offers different blockchain platforms.
-This course will present three of them: **Iroha, Sawtooth, and Fabric**.
+This course will present three of them:
++ Iroha
++ Sawtooth and
++ Fabric.

 ### Introduction

 Discover the power of business blockchains and distributed ledger technologies with an overview of Hyperledger and introductions to its key frameworks.
 Blockchains have quickly gained popularity in several industries.
 This introductory course is carefully curated for both nontechnical and technical audiences.
 It examines blockchains for the enterprise and a number of pertinent use cases.
 Hyperledger is a group of open source blockchain-based projects organized by The Linux Foundation.

-Industries are researching how blockchains may increase efficiency and solve business problems associated with data privacy, security, information sharing, and inclusion.
+Industries are researching how blockchains may increase efficiency and solve business problems associated with
++ data privacy
++ security
++ information sharing and
++ inclusion.

 What are blockchain & distributed ledger technologies and how might they impact global business?

 The course covers key features of blockchain technologies and the differentiators between various types of Hyperledger blockchain frameworks.
 We shall start with ‘What is blockchain?’ and open the discussion on where blockchain technology is suitable for your business requirements.
 We then take a deep dive into the enterprise-ready Hyperledger blockchain frameworks by guiding students through a demonstrated scenario.